microsoft/AzureSearch_JFK_Files/README.md

 If you encounter issues running this demo, there are several ways you can debug what may be wrong.

 1. In *./JfkWebApiSkills/JfkInitializer/Program.cs*, you can set the "DebugMode" variable to true in order to see the output for REST calls that are made to create resources and why they may be failing.
 The Initializer will prompt you to do this if it suspects there is an issue creating anything it needs to create.
 2. You can add the "enriched" field to your index to see detailed output of all skills that are run.
-[Details on how to do this can be found here.](https://docs.microsoft.com/en-us/azure/search/cognitive-search-concept-troubleshooting#tip-4-looking-at-enriched-documents-under-the-hood)  You will be making this change in *./JfkWebApiSkills/JfkInitializer/SearchResources.cs*.
+[Details on how to do this can be found here.](https://docs.microsoft.com/azure/search/cognitive-search-concept-troubleshooting#tip-4-looking-at-enriched-documents-under-the-hood)  You will be making this change in *./JfkWebApiSkills/JfkInitializer/SearchResources.cs*.
 3. If all else fails, feel free to [post your problem as a Github issue](https://github.com/Microsoft/AzureSearch_JFK_Files/issues/new), which we monitor and respond to when necessary.

+## Next Steps

+The [Azure Architecture Center](https://aka.ms/architecture) has more content on [this solution](https://docs.microsoft.com/azure/architecture/solution-ideas/articles/cognitive-search-with-skillsets) and [others in the Cognitive Services & AI space](https://docs.microsoft.com/en-us/azure/architecture/data-guide/technology-choices/cognitive-services).